All Episodes

 Pictures of the room I'm in.

-The picture I just took with Bo Snerdly and his loving care.
+The picture I just took with Bo Snerdley and his loving care.

-The picture I just took with Mike Mamone.
+The picture I just took with Mike Mamon.

-The the view as I sit right here at this desk in front of it's not the golden EIB microphone.
+The view as I sit right here at this desk in front of, it's not the golden EIB microphone.

 That one's in Florida with Rush.

-So if you want to be in the room with me, got a couple of uh a little of the video clip and a couple of stills right up there at Twitter right now at Mark Davis, M-A-R-K-D-A-V-I-S.
+So if you want to be in the room with me, got a couple of little video clips and a couple of stills right up there at Twitter right now at Mark Davis, M-A-R-K-D-A-V-I-S.

-And then if you do that, uh follow up with maybe some things of uh topical substance as we work our way through the day.
+And then if you do that, I'll follow up with maybe some things of topical substance as we work our way through the day.

 All righty, 1-800-282-2882.